Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-4-Incident-Management.md

 #### Prerequisites

-This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), as the data and the artifacts that we will be using in this module need to be deployed on your Microsoft Sentinel instance.
+This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), as the data and the artifacts that we will be using in this module need to be deployed in your Microsoft Sentinel instance.

 ### Exercise 1: Review Microsoft Sentinel incident tools and capabilities